 A 1,750 metre contest between the two top male and female crews from the Oxford and Cambridge bumps races added in 2010.

-Following the races in 2018 the record of wins stands as follows -
+Following the Varsity Races in 2019 the record of wins stands as follows -

 (© Big Blade Photography)